techthoughts2/pwshPlaces/docs/Invoke-BingGeoCode.md

 Example:
     http://dev.virtualearth.net/REST/v1/Locations?countryRegion={countryRegion}&adminDistrict={adminDistrict}&locality={locality}&postalCode={postalCode}&addressLine={addressLine}&userLocation={userLocation}&userIp={userIp}&usermapView={usermapView}&includeNeighborhood={includeNeighborhood}&maxResults={maxResults}&key={BingMapsKey}

-While the Bing Location API does support a text query option, I have found it to be fairly unreliable.
+While the Bing Location API does support a text query option, I have found it to be unreliable.
 For GeoCode info stick to Addresses and Lat/Long for reverse Geocoding.
 For Text Queries use other Bing Maps functions.